-

 Informational Meeting

 All Respondents are allowed to attend a scheduled informational meeting with the Conduct Administrator responsible for resolving the case.
-An informational meeting is an informal meeting with a Conduct Administrator who will explain the Respondent’s rights and the alleged violation(s), discuss resolution options, review the Respondent’s responsibilities, and provide an opportunity to review, after any required redaction, the information that was provided as the basis for the alleged policy violation(s).
+An informational meeting is an informal meeting with a Conduct Administrator who will explain the Respondent's rights and the alleged violation(s), discuss resolution options, review the Respondent's responsibilities, and provide an opportunity to review, after any required redaction, the information that was provided as the basis for the alleged policy violation(s).
 The representative will also answer questions about the process and available options.
-The informational meeting provides an opportunity for the Respondent to become more informed about the conduct process.
+The informational meeting provides an opportunity for the Respondent to become more informed about the Student Conduct Process.
 The Conduct Administrator may provide a range of possible outcomes for the alleged violation, but that individual cannot ensure that a specific outcome will occur.

 -